dfreilich/gophercon-cli/README.md

 # gophercon-cli

+> If you encounter any issues through this tutorial, you can see the [add-joker branch](https://github.com/dfreilich/gophercon-cli/tree/add-joker) for an implementation

 ## 1. Create initial functionality
 1. Initialize `go.mod`: `go mod init github.com/dfreilich/gophercon-cli`
 2. Create a cmd directory: `mkdir -p cmd/`